Swimming holes in southern inland New South Wales (west of the Great Dividing Range)

 Swim safe, have fun and remember that no matter how cold the water is, it's alright once you're in!

-This is the main swimming beach on the NSW/Victoria border in Echuca-Moama along the
+This is the main swimming beach on the border between New South Wales and Victoria in Echuca-Moama, along the

 mighty River Murray.
 Watch out for the passing paddlesteamers and stay close to the shore in